-These little gems are called Peanut Butter-Pretzel Bon Bons, and unlike typical Buckeyes which are made with peanut butter, butter and powdered sugar (and sometimes mashed potatoes), these are made with peanut butter, cream cheese and crushed pretzels.
+These little gems are called Peanut Butter-Pretzel Bon Bons.
+Unlike typical Buckeyes which are made with peanut butter, butter and powdered sugar (or sometimes mashed potatoes), these are made with peanut butter, cream cheese and pretzels.

-I was a little worried I’d miss the richness that regular butter adds to Buckeyes, but the cream cheese gave the filling a bit of flavor and made it easier to shape than regular butter.
-As for the pretzels, they added a little kick of salt plus a certain lightness that made these seem less filling than the traditional peanut butter candies.
+I was a little worried I’d miss the richness that regular butter adds to Buckeyes, but the cream cheese gives the filling a bit of flavor.
+The cream cheese also makes it easier to shape.
+As for the pretzels, they add a little kick of salt plus a certain lightness’

 I’m really starting to like the Ghirardelli Melting Wafers, by the way.
-Tempering chocolate is fun and usually reliable, but these are more convenient and seem to be less expensive ounce for ounce.
+Tempering chocolate is fun and usually reliable, but melting wafers are more convenient.
 I also noticed that they’re setting up quicker now that my kitchen has cooled off.
 When I used the wafers to dip the Football Cake Pops, the chocolate took longer to set up and required refrigeration.
 Now it’s setting up immediately, though it does need a quick chill to make the chocolate firm enough to snap.